lamnhan066/language_code/README.md

 # Language Code

-This plugin help you to get the current language code or locale.
+This plugin helps you to get the current language code and Locale.

 ## Usage